 Court Costs or Restitution payments are specific to each case in Missouri and payment information should be obtained from the supervising officer.

-Intervention Fees payments can be made by automatic withdrawal, by telephone at (855) 362-4333, online at www.modocfees.com or by mailing a money order or cashiers check to:
+Intervention Fees payments can be made by telephone at (855) 362-4333, online at www.modocfees.com or by mailing a money order or cashiers check to:

 MO Dept. of Corrections